10.8 C

 • Best for seasoned Linux professionals.

-• Various package manager such as package managers, pkg tools, and slack pkg is available.
+• Various package managers such as package managers, pkg tools, and slack pkg is available.

 • Provides a more advanced operating system.